Baby-Linc-Singapore/BABBLE_CODE/README.md

 ## Overview

 This repository contains the analytical code used to investigate how adult-infant neural coupling mediates the selection of socially-relevant stimuli for learning in both British and Singaporean infant populations.
-The analysis focuses on neural synchrony between adults and infants during social interaction, and how this relates to learning outcomes.
+The analysis focuses on neural synchrony between adult speaker and infants listener through the use of pre-recorded video, and how this relates to statistical learning outcomes.

 ## Citation